First descriptor computation

 5 1 8 8

-The metatensor.TensorMap is structured in several instances of an metatensor.TensorBlock.
-To distinguish the block each block is associated with a unique key.
-For the current example, we have one block for each angular channel labeled by o3_lambda, the central atom type center_type and neighbor atom type labeled by neighbor_type.
-Different atomic types are represented using their atomic number, e.g. 1 for hydrogen, 6 for carbon, etc. To summarize, this descriptor contains 112 blocks covering all combinations of the angular channels of the central and neighbor atom types in our dataset.
+The metatensor.TensorMap contains multiple metatensor.TensorBlock.
+To distinguish them each block is associated with a unique key.
+For this example, we have one block for each angular channel labeled by o3_lambda (o3_sigma is always equal to 1 since we only consider proper tensors, not pseudo-tensors), the central atom type center_type and neighbor atom type labeled by neighbor_type.
+Different atomic types are represented using their atomic number, e.g. 1 for hydrogen, 6 for carbon, etc. To summarize, this descriptor contains 96 blocks covering all combinations of the angular channels, central atom type, and neighbor atom types in our dataset.

 Let us take a look at the second block (at index 1) in detail.
-This block contains the descriptor for the \(l=1\) angular channel for hydrogen-hydrogen pairs.
+This block contains the descriptor for the \(\lambda = 1\) angular channel for hydrogen-hydrogen pairs.

 LabelsEntry(o3_lambda=1, o3_sigma=1, center_type=1, neighbor_type=1)

-The values of the representation are stored as an array.
-Each entry in this array also has associated unique metadata as each block.
+The values of the representation are inside the blocks, in the block.values array.
+Each entry in this array is described by metadata carried by the block.
 For the spherical expansion calculator used in this tutorial the values have three dimensions which we can verify from the .shape attribute.

 (8, 3, 9)

-The first dimension is denoted by the samples, the intermediate dimension by components, and the last dimension by properties.
-The “sample dimension” has a length of eight because we have eight hydrogen atoms in the first frame.
-We can reveal more detailed metadata information about the sample-dimension printing of the metatensor.TensorBlock.samples attribute of the block
+The first dimension is described by the block.samples, the intermediate dimension by block.components, and the last dimension by block.properties.
+The sample dimension has a length of eight because we have eight hydrogen atoms in the first structure.
+We can reveal more detailed metadata information about the sample dimension printing of the metatensor.TensorBlock.samples attribute of the block

 Labels(